guardian/discussion-avatar/README.md

 run
 ```

-Note that the app will run on port 8080 by default (configurable by setting the PORT environment variable - not 8900 as is implied by the output when you start the service.
+Note that the app will run on port 8080 by default (configurable by setting the PORT environment variable - not 8900 as is implied by the output when you start the service).

 ==========
 ### License